 Exposition Universelle de 1900 (The entranceway to the Paris International Exposition of 1900) (A collotype postcard measuring 3.5 x 5.5 inches)

 The picture of the monument was printed using a continuous tone collotype process invented in 1856 by Alphonse Poitevin.
 Collotype printing employs a glass plate to carry the ink that rarely remains usable for more than a few hundred pressings.
-The publisher of the card was Arthur Maury (1844 –1907) of Paris.
-The entranceway was designed by the French architect Rene Binet.
-He attributed the inspiration for the design to have seen drawings of microscopic marine plankton, particularly those belonging to the protozoan family Polycystina.
+The publisher of the card was Arthur Maury (1844-1907) of Paris.
+The entranceway was designed by the French architect René Binet.
+He attributed the inspiration for the design to having seen drawings of microscopic marine plankton, particularly those belonging to the protozoan family Polycystina.
 Polycystines exhibit thousands of variations in design.
 Booth’s slide contains several different growth patterns.
-Among them, the organism on the upper left shows a close resemblance to Binet’s exposition entrance structure.
+Among them, the organism on the upper left closely resembles Binet’s exposition entrance structure.

 A Salon Microscope Slide Arranged Diatoms

 The two labels affixed to the slide are in the style of the London optician Charles Baker.
 The handwriting on the left-hand label matches with known samples of Thum’s.
-The correlation indicates that Baker supplied Thum with labels in Germany where he did his mounting and that the slides were made on request for resale through Baker’s business.
-It does not appear that Booth had a similar arrangement with Thum as no Booth/Thum hybrid labels have been found.
-The notations written on the right-hand side are settings for a microscope.
+The correlation indicates that Baker supplied Thum with labels in Germany, where he did his mounting, and that the slides were made on request for resale through Baker’s business.
+It does not appear that Booth had a similar arrangement with Thum, as no Booth/Thum hybrid labels have been found.
+The notations written on the right-hand side of the label are settings for a microscope.
 It is most likely that the purchaser of the slide would have added these reminders.
-The decorative ringing adorning the slide is not decorating other slides of Thum’s making.
-Most likely, it was added to improve the visual appeal of the slide for sales or exhibition.
-The ringing is skillfully done and shows light crazing indicative of aging.
-It might have been added by Baker or one of his employees.
+The decorative ringing adorning the slide is not found decorating other slides of Thum’s making.
+This suggests the owner added it to improve the visual appeal of the slide for sales or exhibition.
+The ringing is skillfully done, showing light crazing indicative of its age.

 Display Inventory

-Hanging Photomicrographs: Black metal frames, glass, black matting
+Hanging Photomicrographs: Black metal frames, glass, black matting, and Original Microscope Slides

 Polycystina, 24×39”